Key victory for Trump: The Supreme Court authorizes the withdrawal of TPS for hundreds of thousands of immigrants

 According to the agency Associated Press, the court "allowed the Trump administration to end legal protections for migrants fleeing violence and natural disasters in Haiti and Syria, exposing hundreds of thousands more people to potential deportation."

-Who is exposed to deportation?
+Who is at risk of deportation?

-According to Bloomberg, the court "ruled that President Donald Trump has broad powers to terminate legal protections granted to individuals from countries affected by severe crises."
+According to Bloomberg, the court "ruled that President Donald Trump has broad powers to terminate the legal protections granted to individuals from countries affected by severe crises."

-Both countries are facing critical humanitarian situations.
+Both countries are experiencing critical humanitarian situations.

 Haiti recorded more than 5,600 deaths due to violence in 2024, with armed gangs controlling nearly 90% of the capital, Port-au-Prince, and almost 1.5 million people internally displaced.